-Describe the jurisdictions one-year goals and actions for reducing and ending homelessness including reaching out to homeless persons (especially unsheltered persons) and assessing their individual needs
+Describe the jurisdictions one-year goals and actions for reducing and ending homelessness including reaching out to homeless persons (especially unsheltered persons) and assessing their individual needs.

-- Work through the data conversion process in order to transfer from the city's "legacy" HMIS software provider to its new HMIS vendor, Caseworthy.
+- Complete the transition to the Continuum of Care's (CoC's) new HMIS vendor, Caseworthy, which went "live" at the end of January 2019 after nearly one year of data migration from the CoC's legacy HMIS system.
 The improved data quality customized reporting and increased ability to easily and readily access such data will significantly enhance both program performance and system performance outcomes. - 2.
-Undertake a strategic planning effort, particularly those outlined in the New Bedford CoC's Two Year Strategic Plan to End Homelessness, to assess the efficacy of the existing shelter to housing system within the CoC, analyze existing systemic and programmatic gaps that may exist and strategically articulate the action steps needed to ensure that the city's vision for ending homelessness comes to fruition. - 3.
+Continue undertaking strategic planning efforts, particularly those outlined in the New Bedford CoC's Two Year Strategic Plan to End Homelessness, to assess the efficacy of the existing shelter to housing system within the CoC, analyze existing systemic and programmatic gaps that may exist and strategically articulate the action steps needed to ensure that the city's vision for preventing and ending homelessness comes to fruition. - 3.
+Revisit, improve and ensure consistency with the CoC's performance and evaluation thresholds/standards with the assistance of an outside consultant through a previously awarded CoC Planning Grant. - 4.
+Actively coordinate the development of performance standards for evaluating the effectiveness of ESG program funded activities within the CoC, making sure to address the degree to which ESG program funded service providers are succeeding in targeting those who most need assistance, reducing the number of people living on the streets or in emergency shelters, reducing the time people spend experiencing homelessness and reducing program participants' housing barriers or housing stability risks. - 5.
 As a means of reducing and ending unsheltered homelessness in New Bedford, continue to utilize street outreach and encampment protocols undertaking a consistent and collaborative approach to effectively address the presence of encampments and other instances of unsheltered individuals/groups living throughout the city.
+This strategy will include the funding of a street outreach effort using ESG dollars.